-- 1. Identify the amount electricity used, in units of kWh. - Identify the 'Grand Total GHG' grid rolling average conversion factor for electricity use (country specific, where necessary), which can be found within the most current version of Guidelines to Defra/DECC's Greenhouse Gas Conversion Factors for Company Reporting8 (Annexes 3 & 10). - 3.
+- 1. Identify the amount electricity used, in units of kWh. - 2.
+Identify the 'activity plus well-to-tank plus transmission and distribution losses' conversion factors for electricity use (country specific, where necessary), which can be found within the most current version of BEIS's Greenhouse gas reporting: conversion factors8. - 3.
 Multiply the amount of electricity used by the emissions factor identified in (2) and adhere to the following: - a) For renewable electricity generated on-site, which is not 'sold on' in the form of Renewable Obligation Certificates (ROCs) or Levy Exemption Certifications (LECs) to a third party, this electricity should be rated as zero emission.
 'Renewable electricity' in this context should be considered any form of generation that does not emit carbon dioxide, or generation of electricity with renewable biomass. - b) For renewable electricity generated on-site, which is sold on in the form of Renewable Obligation Certificates (ROCs) or Levy Exemption Certifications (LECs) to a third party, emissions should be calculated as per conventional electricity use. - c) The use of green tariff electricity shall not correspond to use of a lower conversion factor for electricity.

-Appendix B Converting fuel consumption to CO2 equivalents
+Appendix B Converting fuel consumption to CO2e equivalents